Acleppe/dating_data/README.md

 <BR>

 ### The Physical Chemist
 In a moment of inspiration after fixing the _Age_ binning issue and investigating political and hair color trends, I realized I had not included a potentially important variable: _Physical Chemistry_.
-Anyone who has been in a serious relationship knows that a large component of appeal and happiness stems from physical chemistry.
+Anyone who has been in a serious relationship knows that a large measure of appeal and happiness stems from physical chemistry.
 A general quality of "do this person and I 'click' with each other physically?" is a core component of the glue that holds a relationship together.
 As such, I added it to the database and ran the model again.

 <BR>